Looking for information but not sure where to start?

 Sensory processing is how the body and brain gather information from the world using all available senses.
 How this information is processed can have a tremendous impact on how calm the brain and body feel, how well the mind generates and organizes thoughts, and how consistently the body mobilizes actions with emotions and behaviours that are predictable rather than scattered and overwhelming.

 Yes.
-Individuals with Attention Deficit Disorders, like ADD and ADHD, or Autism Spectrum Disorder (ASD), often have challenges processing information about the world through multiple sensory channels.
+Individuals with Attention Deficit Disorders, like ADD and ADHD, or Autism, often have challenges processing information about the world through multiple sensory channels.
 These differences can make it hard for kids, teens, and adults to feel comfortable, relaxed, and confident at home, school, or in other community-based settings like the sports arena or dance studio, or a work cubicle in a noisy office.
 Lights may seem too bright, sounds may seem too loud, and touch may seem too irritating.
 On the other hand, some streams of information—like the volume and rhythm of a teacher’s voice during math class, or a manager’s directions during a conference call—may not even register, and go unnoticed, in a classroom or office with lots of distractions.
 So processing information can be tough.
 Integrating multiple streams of sensory information can be challenging, too, when the body and brain are bombarded with incoming information about the world—like sights, sounds, smells and touch—all at once, all the time.

 Yes.
 When sensory challenges exist, it’s important to explore sensory strengths and preferences, too.
 Rhythmic movement and visual stimulation are examples of sensory input that can calm the nervous system for some children, teens, and adults.
 When the nervous system is calm rather than agitated, it becomes easier to process other forms of sensory information, and that adjustment can make problem-solving and communicating with others more effective.